CircleCI-Public/sample-java-cfd/README.md

 You can see the CI pipelines for this application running [live on CircleCI](https://app.circleci.com/pipelines/github/CircleCI-Public/sample-java-cfd?branch=main).

-In this sample config, we have a single workflow `verify` which will install and cache our required python packages, and then run the `mvn verify` command.
+In this sample config, we have a single workflow `verify` which will install and cache our required java libraries, and then run the `mvn verify` command.
 This config makes use of the [Maven orb](https://circleci.com/developer/orbs/orb/circleci/maven) and [Postgres orb](https://circleci.com/developer/orbs/orb/circleci/postgres), packages for CircleCI's config language, which makes writing our config shorter, and easier.

 ## Getting Started